 Elder Law Attorney

 Elder Law is the area of law that includes: Guidance navigating the elder care maze of determining the best and most appropriate care for you and your loved ones as well as how to pay for that care.
 At Slutsky Elder Law, we assist clients in determining where care should be provided, financing sources, applying for Medicaid, protecting and maximizing your assets, preparing the right documents (wills, trusts, power of attorney) and assisting families with estate administration.
-Robert Slutsky is a Pennsylvania Elder Law Attorney serving clients in Montgomery County, Chester County, Delaware County, and Bucks County.
+Robert Slutsky is a Pennsylvania Elder Law Attorney serving clients in Montgomery, Delaware, Chester, Bucks, and Philadelphia Counties.

 Robert Slutsky, Esq. of Slutsky Elder Law has practiced Elder Law and Estate Planning in the greater Philadelphia area for more than 25 years.
 Practicing Elder Law since 1992, Robert Slutsky has been the trusted solicitor for the Montgomery County Office of Aging and Adult Services for over 19 years.
 Rob was named one the Main Lines’s Top Elder Care Lawyers and has offices in Montgomery County, Chester County, and Delaware Counties.
 Rob is able to plan for you and your loved ones in a timely and cost-efficient manner.

 Elder Law covers a wide range of practice areas.
 Successfully planning for long-term care, Estate Planning, or Medicaid planning can be a taxing endeavor, especially because this is not something most people deal with regularly.
 That’s why Slutsky Elder Law offers elder care services in Pennsylvania’s Montgomery, Chester, Delaware and Bucks Counties.